jyoung4242/articles/CA/cellularautonoma.md

 For the rule on out of bound neighbors, you can use a variety of different rules to your liking.
 You can treat them as constants, like in this instance, we treat them as walls.
 You can have them be treated as floors, which will change how your simulation runs, producing a more 'open' result.
-You can also have the out of bound tiles mirror the value of the starting value, i.e. if your starting tile on the edge is a 1, then out of bound tiles are all 1's, and vice versa.
+You can also have the out of bound tiles mirror the value of the starting value, i.e. if your starting tile on the edge is a one, then out of bound tiles are all ones, and vice versa.

-So starting at the first tile of the grid, you will look at the 8 neighbors of the tile, in this instance, 5 of them are out of bound indexes.
-You add all the walls up in the neighbors, and if the value is greater or equal to 5, in the new grid/array, you will place a
-1 in index 0 for the new grid.
-You do this for each tile in the grid/array.
+So starting at the first tile of the grid, you will look at the eight neighbors of the tile, in this instance, five of them are out of bound indexes.
+You add all the walls up in the neighbors,since the starting value is a zero, if the value is greater or equal to five, in the new grid/array, you will place a one in index zero for the new grid.
+This is how you flip the values.
+If, for instance, there would be less than five walls for the neighbors of this index, the value would have remained zero.
+You repeat this process for each tile in the grid/array.

 At the end, when you have completely iterated over each tile, you will have a new grid of tiles that are now set to zeroes or ones, based on that starting array.
 You can use this new grid as a completed result, or you can re-run the same simulation using this new